niteshmmgupta/lms/README.md

 # Local LMS Platform

-This is a lightweight **Learning Management System (LMS)** developed by **Nitesh** for organizing and browsing offline course content stored in a folder structure.
+This is a lightweight **Learning Management System (LMS)** for organizing and browsing offline course content stored in a folder structure.
 It allows you to view and navigate through nested folders containing videos, watch them with progress tracking, and resume from where you left off — all from a beautifully designed interface.

 ## 🌟 Features